bc-m/fm-xml-export-exploder/README.md

    the [releases page](https://github.com/BC-M/fm-xml-export-exploder/releases/latest).
 2. **Run the Tool**: Execute the tool by running `fm-xml-export-exploder [INPUT_DIRECTORY] [OUTPUT_DIRECTORY]`.

+__For macOS:__ To allow execution in Terminal, right-click on the executable and choose "Open" to bypass the security warning.
+After this, you can run the CLI in Terminal or Bash scripts.

 ## Usage

 1. **Input Directory**: Provide the path to the directory containing the new FileMaker XML report files.